How Does Visuality Handle QA During the Development Process?QA

 We recently had time to sit down with the CTO of Visuality to discuss how they handle QA and how they incorporate QA into their development processes.
-Some of the answers may surprise you, and shed some light on how successful software houses handle QA.
+Find out what we’ve learned!

 ABOUT THE COMPANY